greggersaurus/OpenSteamController/README.md

  * arm-none-eabi-objcopy -v -O binary "FirstProject.axf" "FirstProject.bin"
 * From objcopy [man page](https://sourceware.org/binutils/docs/binutils/objcopy.html)
  * "When objcopy generates a raw binary file, it will essentially produce a memory dump of the contents of the input object file.
 All symbols and relocation information will be discarded.
 The memory dump will start at the load address of the lowest section copied into the output file."
- * TODO: How does this affect disassembly?
-How we do rebuild symbols, etc.?

 #### .bin File Layout
 * Starts with vector table